eclipse-ee4j/cargotracker/README.md

 * Open the directory that contains the code in Visual Studio Code.
 Visual Studio Code will do the rest for you, it should automatically configure a Maven project.
 Proceed with clean/building the application.
 * After the project is built (which will take a while the very first time as Maven downloads dependencies), simply run the generated `cargo-tracker.war` file under the `target` directory using Payara Tools.

-You can similarly use GlassFish or Open Liberty in Visual Studio Code.
+You can similarly use GlassFish or Open Liberty in Visual Studio Code or Eclipse IDE for Enterprise and Web Developers.

 ## Exploring the Application